 One such error is that of misdiagnosis.
 This can be a particularly bad case of a dental error as not only is there the possibility of not receiving the treatment you need to get better, but actually making matter worse by undergoing treatment and/or medication that you do not need.

-Linked to this and another example of dental error is a dismissal of symptoms.
+Linked to this and another example of a dental error is a dismissal of symptoms.
 If you visit your dentist with, for example, complaints of a lump forming in your mouth, this could be an early indicator of oral cancer.
 If your dentist responds to this by not following the correct procedure, prior to you discovering you have cancer at a later date, this is classed as malpractice.
 At this point in the proceedings, claiming for medical negligence should be considered.

 What can you do in this situation?